Little Brother, Big Trouble: A Christmas Adventure: Reception

 Despite not having a rating as of yet in Rotten Tomatoes, Little Brother, Big Trouble: A Christmas Adventure has received generally mixed to positive reviews.
 The Internet Movie Database (IMDb) gave Little Brother, Big Trouble: A Christmas Adventure a 5.9 rating out of 10.
 Collectively, reviewers on Amazon.com have given the film a rating of 4 out of 5 stars.
 Reception for Niko 2 in Japan was quite strong and as a result it was awarded the Grand Prix of the best film in feature section in Tokyo Kinder Film Festival.

 Soundtrack

-The film's original score was composed by Stephen McKeon once again.
+The film's original score was again composed by Stephen McKeon.
 The original score can be found for example in Spotify "Niko 2 – Little Brother, Big Trouble (Original Score)".